 Explore self-guided walking holidays where nature and city life meet — scenic, storied, and always within reach.

-Edinburgh & The Lothians offer a rare kind of walking: immersive, varied, and surprisingly close.
-Trails rise to volcanic crags, skirt the sea, and meander through woodlands and parks — all without straying far from castle spires or café streets.
+Edinburgh & The Lothians offer a rare kind of walking — immersive, varied, and surprisingly close.
+Trails rise to volcanic crags, skirt the shoreline, and meander through woodlands and parkland, making the region ideally suited to relaxed walking holidays shaped by both landscape and city life.
+From castle views to coastal horizons, the transition from urban to wild is often just a few steps.

 A rugged volcanic hill at the heart of the city.
-Climb to the summit for sweeping views over Edinburgh and the Firth of Forth, or explore lower trails through gorse-filled slopes, lochs, and crags rich in history.
+Climb to the summit for sweeping views over Edinburgh and the Firth of Forth, or explore lower trails through gorse-covered slopes, lochs, and crags rich in royal and geological history.

-A long-distance trail that begins in East Lothian.
-The early sections follow coastal paths and farmland tracks through villages and open countryside — a gentle yet rewarding start to a cross-country journey.
+A long-distance coast-to-coast trail that begins in East Lothian at Dunbar.
+The early sections follow coastal paths and farmland tracks through villages, beaches, and open countryside — a gentle but inspiring start to a cross-Scotland journey.

-A stretch of sandy beaches, historic harbours, and wildlife-rich clifftops.
-Ideal for day walks with sea air, birdlife, and plenty of places to pause for food, views, or reflection.
+A classic shoreline stretch of sandy beaches, historic harbours, golf links, and wildlife-rich clifftops.
+Ideal for day walks with sea air, birdlife, and plentiful stopping points for food, views, and reflection.

-In Edinburgh & The Lothians, walking weaves through history, city life, and quiet nature.
-You don’t need to go far — just step outside, follow the path, and let the view do the rest.
+In Edinburgh & The Lothians, walking weaves effortlessly through history, city life, and quiet nature.
+You don’t need to go far — just step outside, follow the path, and let the landscape open out ahead of you.

 You can climb volcanic hills, follow coastal paths, walk through royal parks, explore woodlands, visit historic harbours, and enjoy nature escapes right on the city’s edge.